unomena/restlet-sites/modules/com.restlet/tech-doc/apispark/tutorials/01_apis-for-publishers/01_create-web-api.md

 >**Note:** APISpark lets you generate custom Client SDKs for your API.
 Different environments are supported including Java, Android, GWT and JavaScript (AJAX or Node.js).

 Congratulations on completing this tutorial!
-If you have questions or suggestions, feel free to contact the [Help Desk](http://support.apispark.com/).
+If you have questions or suggestions, feel free to contact the <a href="http://support.apispark.com/" target="_blank">Help Desk</a>.